awsdocs/aws-secrets-manager-docs/doc_source/security-encryption.md

 ## Monitor Secrets Manager interaction with AWS KMS<a name="security-encryption-logs"></a>

 You can use AWS CloudTrail and Amazon CloudWatch Logs to track the requests that Secrets Manager sends to AWS KMS on your behalf\.
-For information about monitoring the use of secrets, see [Monitor the use of your AWS Secrets Manager secrets](monitoring.md)\.
+For information about monitoring the use of secrets, see [Monitor AWS Secrets Manager secrets](monitoring.md)\.

 **GenerateDataKey**
 When you [create or change](https://docs.aws.amazon.com/kms/latest/developerguide/services-secrets-manager.html#asm-using-cmk) the secret value in a secret, Secrets Manager sends a *[GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html)* request to AWS KMS that specifies the KMS key for the secret\.